getsocial-io/slate/source/includes/social/_channels.md

 ]
 ```

-This endpoint retrieves the top stories in the last 24 hours sorted by a specific metric.
-It can be used to retrieve the most shared, most referred or most visited stories.
+This endpoint retrieves the top channels in the last 24 hours sorted by a specific metric.
+It can be used to retrieve the most shared and most referred channels.

 #### HTTP Request